davidtshanturia/wikipedia_test/README.md

 wikipedia_test
 ==============

-This approach includes simple merging revisions, so that user can only append current content.
+This approach does not includes merging revisions, so that only latest upload is displayed.

 System requirements: